Artbeatcap/trading-app-troubleshoot/TRADIER_SETUP.md

 - If you see "Tradier API token not configured" messages, your token setup needs attention
 - Check that your token has the necessary permissions for market data
 - Ensure your Tradier account is approved for options data access
-- Verify you're using the correct API endpoint (sandbox vs production)
+- Verify you're using the correct API endpoint (production by default, sandbox for testing)

 ## Support